 Migrate to New Hardware

 Use the following procedure to migrate Tableau Server from one computer to another.
-Specifically, these steps describe how to move Tableau Server data and configuration settings from your in-production computer to a new computer where Tableau Server is installed.
-Before you start, make sure you have followed the steps in Prepare for the Upgrade, including creating a backup.
-The backup is what you use to restore your Tableau Server data.
+Specifically, these steps describe how to move Tableau Server data from your in-production computer to a new computer where Tableau Server is installed.
+Before you start, make sure you have followed the steps in Prepare for the Upgrade, including creating a backup and gathering any assets that require manual actions.
+For details, see Perform a Full Backup and Restore of Tableau Server.
+You'll need these to restore your Tableau Server data and configuration.

-Copy your backup file .tsbak to the bin folder on your new Tableau Server (for example,
+Copy your backup file .tsbak to the folder location specified by the

-Restore your in-production data without configuration information to your new Tableau Server installation using the
+Restore your in-production data to your new Tableau Server installation using the

-<filename>is the name of the .tsbak file.
-For example:
+<filename>is the name of the .tsbak file you copied in step 3.

-Distributed installations only: Run the Tableau worker installer on the new worker computers you want to add to your new Tableau Server cluster.
-See Install and Configure Worker Nodes for steps.
+Distributed installations only: Install Tableau Server on the new computers you want to add to your new Tableau Server cluster.
+See Install and Configure Additional Nodes for steps.

 Note: If you do not have an internet connection, you are prompted to create an offline activation file to complete the deactivation process.
 See Activate Tableau Server Offline for steps.